 Higashiyama Temple Walk

-Another walk in Takayama is the Higashiyama Temple Walk and this is a lovely little walk and has to be part of your Takayama Sightseeing.
+Another walk to do in Takayama is the Higashiyama Temple Walk and this is a lovely little walk and has to be part of your Takayama Sightseeing.
 I did the walk after going up Shiroyama Park which worked well as it’s at the base of the hill.

 The walk is essentially a footpath between 12 Buddhist Temples and Shrines.
 It doesn’t take much time as they are very close together but it felt so special up here as it’s away from the town in a residential area of Takayama and at the base of the Forest.

 Soyuji Temple is at one end and Eikyoin Temple is at the other so start at one end and walk to the other end.
 The two main Shrines- Higashiyama Hakusan Jinja Shrine and Higashiyama Shinmei Jinja Shrine are up footpaths into the Forest and it’s beautiful once you get to them as you’re surrounded by forest.

 The path is signposted so you can’t go wrong and the Temples have signs around them explaining what they were once used for, there are graveyards sounding the Temples too which I found very interesting.
 This area holds a lot of History about Takayama and I’ve found many of the Temples in Japan cost to visit so if you want a free thing to do in Takayama where you can learn more and not pay, this is a good thing to do in Takayama Japan.

 Kitayama Walking Course